pereirarodrigo/pereirarodrigo/README.md

 ## Overview

 :wave: Hello!
 My name is Rodrigo and I'm a brazilian computer scientist.
-I received my B.Sc. degree from the Universidade Cidade de São Paulo (UNICID), and I'm currently working towards obtaining a M.Sc. degree in either computer science or information systems.
+I received my B.Sc. degree from the Universidade Cidade de São Paulo (UNICID), and I'm currently working towards obtaining a M.Sc. degree in computer science when possible.

 ## Interests

-I'm passionate about the academic world.
-I have a deep interest in artificial intelligence, more specifically in computational intelligence, which is a subfield of AI that's mainly concerned about a biologically-inspired approach to machine intelligence.
-As of now, I'm currently interested in (and researching about):
+I'm passionate about artificial intelligence, with emphasis on machine learning and its different approaches to problem solving: supervised, unsupervised and reinforcement learning.
+I'm also very interested in deep learning (i.e. neural networks) and its applications, such as in robotics, self-driving cars, computer vision and natural language processing.

+As I'm interested in both the theoretical and practical applications of AI, I make heavy use of programming to work on projects, with the main tools I use being the Python and R programming languages, with a clear predominance of the former, where I mainly use the following libraries:

+* Scikit-learn;
+* NumPy;
+* PyTorch;
-* Spiking neural networks;
+* Keras;
-* Computational learning theory;
+* XGBoost;
-* Approximate reasoning;
+* Pandas;
-* Reinforcement learning;
+* SciPy;
-* Robotics.
+* OpenAI Gym.

-This list is not definitive, however, as my work tends to rely on other things that I *usually* tend to not interact with (e.g. concepts from electrical engineering in spiking neural networks).
-The main programming languages I use on my projects and research are Python (mainly) and R, with the tools that I use for each of them depending greatly on what I'm working on.

 ## Contact information